-As Christmas approaches and you look for suitable presents along the shelves of 'Church' bookshops: a word of advice.
+As Christmas approaches and you look for last-minute presents along the shelves of 'Church' bookshops: a word of advice.
 Don't buy anything from the shelves in the section labelled 'Celtic'.

 Historians have decisively abandoned the concept of the 'Celtic' and especially of a supposed distinctive 'Celtic Church'.
 In a recent major scholarly work on this subject, Professor Charles-Edwards' Early Christian Ireland (Cambridge, 2000), the distinguished author writes dismissively of 'that entity - beloved of modern sectarians and romantics, but unknown to the early Middle Ages - ''the Celtic Church'' ', and surveys in a footnote the scholarly work of the last thirty years which has established this.